DSACMS/ospo-guide/outbound/508-checklist.md

-# Powerpoint Presentation 508 Checklist
+# Digital Presentation 508 Checklist

 ## About

 508 compliance refers to the standards outlined by [Section 508 of the Rehabilitation Act](https://www.access-board.gov/about/law/ra.html), which mandates that electronic documents must be accessible to all, including people with disabilities.
-The OSPO seeks to make all our PowerPoint presentations, documents, and other electronic materials fully accessible and compliant with 508 standards.
+The OSPO seeks to make all our digital presentations, documents, and other electronic materials fully accessible and compliant with 508 standards.

-Below is our process making a powerpoint slide presentation 508 compliant.
+Below is our process for making a slide presentation accessible:

 ## 508 Checklist